-As previously established, the first object of the FSR standard is to ensure the scale of development that makes a positive contribution towards the desired built form, consistent with the established centres hierarchy.
+As previously established, the first object of the height standard is to ensure the scale of development makes a positive contribution towards the desired built form, consistent with the established centres hierarchy.
 A compliant built form would be constricted to three storeys.
-It is our contention that a three-storey built form would not make a positive contribution and would in fact be inconsistent with the centres hierarchy, therefore defeating or thwarting the object of the standard.
+It is our contention that a three-storey built form would not make a positive contribution and would not be consistent with the centres hierarchy, and therefore would defeat or thwart the object of the standard.

-The site's atypical shape and location at the confluence of several major and local roads makes a larger bulk and scale of building necessary to have a positive impact on the streetscape.
-Detailed design studies documented in the State Environmental Planning Policy (SEPP) 65 Design Report (and replicated in Figure 12) demonstrate how scale is a positive factor in placemaking at this particular location.
+The site's atypical shape and location at the confluence of several major and local roads makes a larger scale of building necessary to have a positive impact on the streetscape.
+Detailed design studies documented in the State Environmental Planning Policy (SEPP) 65 Design Report (and replicated in Figure 14) demonstrate how scale is a positive factor in placemaking at this particular location.